Practicing Baguazhang in Beijing: John with Master Liu Xinghan (1988)

 I answered back, “No, forget it.” and I playfully pushed him away.

-What happened next was one of the most memorable martial art moments in my life.
+What happened next was one of the most memorable martial art moments of my life.

 I was trapped!
 And I didn’t even feel it was happening!

-So, here we are at a busy street intersection in the west side of Los Angeles.
-The light to cross had changed to green, and Master George walked me across the street in front of all the stopped cars.
-It was embarrassing but I was laughing at the same time.
-I wondered what all those people in the cars must be thinking as I was walked past them totally under the control of George and his aki-jutsu.
+So, here we are at this busy street intersection on the west side of L.A.
+The light to cross had changed to green, and Master George effortlessly led me across the street in front of all those stopped cars.
+Trying not to look at what no doubt must have been shocked look on the drivers’ faces, I was embarrassed, but laughing at the same time.
+A few minutes later, sipping my tea, I wondered what all those people in their cars must have thought as I was walked past –– totally under the control of George and his aki-jutsu.

-However, the most amazing thing was that I didn’t feel him put the joint lock on me.
-I’m really good at joint locks and have taught all sorts of them for decades.
+The most amazing thing was that I didn’t feel him put the joint lock on me.
+Mind you, I’’m really good at joint locks and have taught all sorts of them for decades.
 How was it possible that I didn’t feel him putting it on me?
 The lightest touch with total control.
 Now, that is true mastery!

 I was privileged to have George in my life for those years.
 He is still missed.
 I am grateful for the support and friendship he offered during difficult times.
 Maybe I am imagining it, but sometimes I still feel he is around and offering advice.
 Wherever he is, I am sure he is still practicing martial arts.